Lars teaches Acting Technique, Movement Psychology, Classical Text, Rhetorics and Theatre History for 1st, 2nd and 3rd year students.

-Eva teaches Physical and Emotional Awareness for 1st year students.
+Eva teaches The Emotional Body for 1st year students.
 In 2000 Eva graduated in Acting from the Institut del Teatre de Barcelona and in 2007 in Integrative Body Therapy from Espai de Gestalt.

 Her research revolves around the expression of Truth on stage, in all its manifestations.
 She has developed a methodology that challenges the actors to express themselves more freely and boldly, both artistically and personally.
 Among the most important topics, she works on the Rules of the Game, Theatre and Ritual, the Borders of Theatricality and the Poetics of Image.
 She draws inspiration from different sources such as Jerzy Grotowsky, Pina Bausch, Theatre du Soleil, Javier Daulte, José Sanchis Sinisterra amongst others.